paragonie/paseto/docs/RFC/paseto.md

 The algorithm for XChaCha20-Poly1305 is as follows:

-1. Calculate a subkey from the first 16 bytes of the nonce and the key.
+1. Calculate a subkey from the first 16 bytes of the nonce and the key, using HChaCha20.
 2. Use the subkey and remaining 8 bytes of the nonce (prefixed with 4 NUL bytes) with AEAD_CHACHA20_POLY1305 from [@!RFC7539] as normal.

+## Motivation for XChaCha20-Poly1305

+As long as ChaCha20-Poly1305 is a secure AEAD cipher and ChaCha is a secure pseudorandom function (PRF), XChaCha20-Poly1305 is secure.

+The nonce used by the original ChaCha20-Poly1305 is too short to safely use with random strings for long-lived keys.

+With XChaCha20-Poly1305, users can safely generate a random 192-bit nonce for each message and not worry about nonce-reuse vulnerabilities.

 ## HChaCha20